openaps/openomni/README.md

 There  are 2 ways you can build a radio capture and parsing setup:

 1. RFCAT Omni

 This was the first python based capture program, which parsed the data as raw or as txt.
-This needs a compatible RF Cat USB stick and has done a great job in capturing, but was expensive because you will need to flash firmware onto it using a CC-Debugger and we later discovered it was missing some packages.
+This needs a [compatible RF Cat USB stick](https://int3.cc/products/rfcat) and has done a great job in capturing, but was expensive because you will need to flash firmware onto it using a [CC-Debugger](https://store.ti.com/CC-DEBUGGER-Debugger-and-Programmer-for-RF-System-on-Chips-P1627.aspx) and we later discovered it was missing some packages.
 [Files and Install guide rfcatomni](https://github.com/openaps/openomni/rfcatomni)

 2. RTL-SDR Omni

-This is later developped to capture the pure wav files and could parse it directly or even could parse the raw txt data of the RFCAT above.
-This solution uses an inexpensive RTL-SDR USB stick with an antenna (really needed to get a good recording) as cheaper hardware solution, written in C.
+This program was later developped to capture the pure wav files in C which can parsed directly.
+It can also parse the raw txt data of the RFCAT above.
+This solution uses an [inexpensive RTL-SDR USB stick with an antenna](https://www.rtl-sdr.com/buy-rtl-sdr-dvb-t-dongles) (really needed to get a good recording) as cheaper hardware solution.
 [Files and install guide rtlomni](https://github.com/openaps/openomni/rtlomni)

 =======